5 Different Types of Cockroaches in Massachusetts

 Characteristics That Help to Recognize It:

-• Males are dark brown in color, and the sides of the thorax (the region between the head and the abdomen) and the front part of the wings have a yellowish tint.
+• Males are dark brown, and the sides of the thorax (the region between the head and the abdomen) and the front part of the wings have a yellowish tint.
 The wings have reached full maturity and are significantly longer than the abdomen.

 • The females’ wings are quite short, serve little purpose, and have a dark brown color.